Elf (musical): Other noteworthy productions

-Planned West End revival

-Elf is planned to be revived at the Dominion Theatre, with previews beginning November 14, 2022, and an official opening on November 24; it is scheduled to close on January 7, 2023.
-The cast includes Simon Lipkin as Buddy and Georgina Castle as Jovie.

 TV adaptation

 On December 16, 2014, NBC broadcast a stop-motion animated adaptation of the musical entitled Elf: Buddy's Musical Christmas.
-It featured the voices of Jim Parsons as Buddy, Mark Hamill as Walter, Ed Asner reprising his film role as Santa, Garfunkel and Oates' Kate Micucci as Jovie, Rachael MacFarlane as Emily, Max Charles as Michael, Gilbert Gottfried as Mr. Greenway, and Jay Leno as the leader of the fake Santas.
+It featured the voices of Jim Parsons as Buddy, Mark Hamill as Walter, Ed Asner reprising his film role as Santa, Kate Micucci as Jovie, Rachael MacFarlane as Emily, Max Charles as Michael, Gilbert Gottfried as Mr. Greenway, and Jay Leno as the leader of the fake Santas.
 The screenplay was written by Andrew Horvath and Michael Jelenic, with Martin and Meehan.
 It contained the songs from the musical and also featured a new song titled "Freezy the Snowman".

 Response

 Critical reception

-Mark Kennedy of ABC News called the production "a tight, polished, expensive-looking affair that has enough jokes for adults and enough special effects for kids."
-In 2013, The Washington Post said the musical made the movie look "nuanced."
-The show in 2015 received mixed reviews from professional critics at publications such as The Guardian.
-The Guardian didn't much like the 2015 performance, but did praise Ben Forster as Buddy for his "anarchic glee."
-The New York Times critic described the original Broadway production as "tinseled in synthetic sentiment, performed with a cheer that borders on mania, and instantly forgettable."
+Reviews of Broadway productions included one by Mark Kennedy of ABC News called the 2012 Broadway production "a tight, polished, expensive-looking affair that has enough jokes for adults and enough special effects for kids."
+The 2024 Broadway revival received generally favorable reviews, with comments such as "Lands on the very, very nice list" (The New York Times), "Really elfin' good!"
+(Time Out (magazine)), "A shot of pure joy that's fun for the whole family" (The New York Sun), and "Miraculously, this revival exudes freshness" (The New Yorker).

+Reviews of the West End show in 2015 were mixed.
+The Guardian didn't much like the performance, but it praised Ben Forster as Buddy for his "anarchic glee".
+Regarding the 2022 West End production, Time Out wrote, "Philip Wm McKinley's production is a fast-paced, Tim Burton-esque visual feast, full of exaggerated angles, art deco stylings and slick projections."

-The performance in late 2017 in Aurora received a mostly positive review in the Chicago Sun Times, who said the "immense energy" of the show could be overwhelming, with Kyle Adams as Buddy.
-The Salt Lake City performance received a mixed to positive review from the Deseret News.
-A BroadwayWorld critic praised it in 2017 in Boston, and observed that children in the audience seemed to love the production and pay rapt attention, with Erik Gratton in the title role praised for his performance as Buddy.
-The English production was well-reviewed by the Manchester Evening News in 2017.
+Among reviews of North American tours was a 2013 The Washington Post piece that said the musical made the movie look "nuanced".
+A 2017 tour received a mostly positive review in the Chicago Sun Times, which said the "immense energy" of the show could be overwhelming, and from the Deseret News.

+Among other productions, the 2017 UK run at The Lowry was praised by the Manchester Evening News.
+The New York Times critic described the 2017 Madison Square Garden Theatre production as "tinseled in synthetic sentiment, performed with a cheer that borders on mania, and instantly forgettable."

 Box office

-The original production of the musical broke records at the Hirschfeld box office three times, grossing over a million dollars in one week.
+The original production of the musical broke box office records at the Hirschfeld Theatre three times, grossing over a million dollars in one week.
 It was the third best-grossing show for the 2010 Thanksgiving weekend, behind Wicked and The Lion King.